codesfortomorrow/Jagrut_malva_server/README.md

 127.0.0.1 redis
 ```

-## Running the server on docker environment
+## Run the server in docker container

 ```bash
 # development